focus-editor/focus/LOG.md

     - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
     - Have a command to edit global config or project config (it will open the corresponding file)
     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)

+- BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)

 - Proper tab support:
     - Draw them wide (only in the visible part of the text)